rahuluniv/EduBest/docs/ProjectManagement.md

 **Note:** Following the November milestone, the project will enter its final phase focused on polishing, documentation, and knowledge transfer to ensure a smooth handover and prepare for future enhancements.

 ---
+To accommodate the need for a frontend developer during the frontend development phase, we can adjust the project plan by including a section for requesting additional resources.
+This section will highlight the necessity for additional frontend development support for two months, emphasizing the importance of this role in achieving the project milestones effectively.
+Let's add this section right before the **Project Milestone Document** to ensure it's considered in the resource planning and allocation process.

+---

+### Additional Resource Request

+#### Request for Frontend Developer Assistance

+**Name:** Software Team
+**Request:** Due to the comprehensive scope of frontend development tasks outlined in the project plan, an additional frontend developer is required to support the project for a duration of two months.
+This support is specifically needed during the months dedicated to the development of the Educator Portal and Assessment Creation (Sprint 4: Jun 1 - Jun 30) and the Student Portal and Test Completion (Sprint 5: Jul 1 - Jul 31).

+**Justification:** The complexity and volume of frontend tasks during these sprints necessitate expert assistance to ensure the timely and quality completion of deliverables.
+The additional frontend developer will contribute to:

+- Developing and refining the user interfaces for the Educator and Student Portals.
+- Implementing interactive and user-friendly features for assessment creation, test customization, and test completion.
+- Ensuring the application's responsiveness and accessibility across different devices and platforms.

+**Outcome:** Securing an additional frontend developer for this period will significantly enhance our team's capability to deliver a high-quality, user-centric frontend.
+This will not only ensure that the project remains on schedule but will also contribute to an engaging and efficient user experience, ultimately supporting the project's success.

+---